twitter/cassovary/README.md

 the use of space efficient data structures does not seem to make this a limitation for most practical graphs.
 For example, a ```SharedArrayBasedDirectedGraph``` instance of a unidirectional graph with 10M nodes and 1B edges consumes less than 6GB of memory, and scales linearly beyond that.
+Some other data points for memory usage can be checked out using the script ```bash cassovary-examples/src/main/load-graph-examples.sh```.
+A randomly generated unidirectional directed graph with 0.5M nodes and 10M edges can be built with 100MB of memory, and one with 5M nodes and 100M edges can be built with 500MB of memory.

 ## Mailing list
 http://groups.google.com/group/twitter-cassovary